-- After grocery shopping, refrigerate your perishable food as soon as possible.
+- After grocery shopping, refrigerate your perishable items as soon as possible.

-- Be diligent about inspecting your food for spoilage and adhering to expiration dates.
+- Be diligent about inspecting your food for spoilage and sticking to expiration dates.

-Before starting any new exercise program, consult with your doctor about your fitness needs.
-It’s a good idea to begin with a light workout routine, then gradually increase the intensity as you get a sense of your capabilities and limitations.
+Before starting any new exercise program, consult your doctor about your fitness needs.
+Begin with a light workout routine, then gradually increase the intensity as you get a sense of your capabilities and limitations.

-People who already exercise frequently may need to decrease their fitness level during the more physically demanding portions of Hodgkin’s lymphoma treatment like chemotherapy.
+People who already exercise frequently may need to decrease their activity levels during the more physically demanding portions of treatment, such as chemotherapy.

-Chemotherapy can also increase the risk of exercise-related illnesses.
-It’s best to avoid public gyms and pools during this stage of treatment to reduce your risk of exposure to infections.
+Chemotherapy can increase your risk of infection.
+Avoiding public gyms and pools during this treatment stage can help reduce your risk of exposure to infections.

-Although it’s a good idea to stay as active as you can during treatment, you don’t need to over-exert yourself if you’re feeling weak or tired.
+Although it’s a good idea to stay as active as you can during treatment, you don’t need to overexert yourself if you feel weak or tired.